eddiebrunson/Reactjs_Notes/reactjsnotes.md

 State is a key property of React components.
 Being familar with how state is used and how state is set and reset will help streamline building the UI of your App.

+---

+### Controlled Components

+-components which renders a form, but the source of truth for that form state lives inside of the component state rather than inside of the DOM.

+--> With Controlled Components our form state lives inside of the component.
+Because of this, we can easily update our UI based on that form state.

+--> Object destructuring- revisit

+---